Master of Fine Arts

 Applicants to the MFA program should submit their application along with samples of their work (10-15 pages of poetry, 15-30 pages of fiction or non-fiction), transcripts, GRE scores, and letters of recommendation.
 Most MFA students hold graduate assistantships, which provide stipends for the academic year and full remission of tuition.
 For 2012-2013, the stipend was $12,600 for nine months.
 The application deadline for admission with assistantship support is February 1, with notification by April 1.

 SIU Carbondale offers a number of competitive fellowships to full-time graduate students.
-Awards are made by the Graduate School on the recommendation of the Department's Graduate Studies Committee.
+Awards are made by the Graduate School on the recommendation of the English program's Graduate Studies Committee.
 For further information, contact the Graduate School.

 The MFA in Creative Writing requires satisfactory completion of 48 semester hours.
 MFA students may elect to focus their studies either in fiction or poetry, or in a combination of the two genres.
 The curriculum includes: